PikoRT/pikoRT/docs/contribute.rst

 Contribute to Piko/RT
 =====================

-We are welcome everyone to help to develop Piko/RT.
+We welcome everyone to help to develop Piko/RT.
 This will help you to find were to help, and how to submit a pull request to GitHub.